seupermission/PyThermometer/README.md

-# Thermometer With Python

-* The GUI/Web Real-time serial port monitor with Python
+# Thermometer:  The GUI/Web Real-time Serial Port Monitor of DHT11

    These projects introduce some concepts and technologies to build robust and reliable monitoring software of serial port devices in the easy way.